Inference of maximum parsimony phylogenetic trees with model-based classical and quantum methods: Discussion

 In this paper, we design three novel combinatorial optimization models to reconstruct maximum parsimony phylogenetic trees.
 These models simultaneously infer ancestral sequences while searching for the tree topology, which not only circumvents the need to pre-construct internal nodes but also ensures the search space contains all possible solutions.
 Among them, the branch-based model through an ingenious variable definition drastically reduces the required number of variables and explicit constraints.
 It can define a specific tree topology with just two constraints, which is beneficial not only for solving this problem but also offers a new modeling approach for other tree problems.

 The correctness of the model is validated using a high-performance classical solver on both single-site and real biological sequence fragments, confirming that the model obtains solutions of a quality superior to those from heuristics.
 Meanwhile, the scaling bottlenecks of classical computation motivate the exploration of new paradigms.
 Consequently, we map the model to a quantum Hamiltonian and solve small-scale instances with two variational quantum algorithms.
-The ability of VQE to rapidly find the optimal solution demonstrates the feasibility and efficiency of applying quantum computing to this problem.
+In our idealized simulations, the ability of VQE paired with a HEA to rapidly find the optimal solution demonstrates the preliminary feasibility of applying quantum computing to this problem.

+While VQE appears to perform better than QAOA, it is crucial to emphasize that these results rely on noiseless state-vector simulations, which neglect the effects of any noise.
+However, even when accounting solely for shot noise, the computational cost of variational quantum algorithms scales prohibitively with problem size, thereby limiting their scalability \cite{scriva2024challenges, barligea2025scalability}.
+Meanwhile, many works have demonstrated that employing improved initial states, parameter initialization methods, and parameter update strategies can significantly enhance QAOA’s convergence and solution quality \cite{zhou2020quantum, blekos2024review}.

 Despite the promising results, this work has several avenues for future improvement and exploration.
-On the biological application front, the model can be applied to phylogenomic analyses using concatenated multi-gene datasets.
+On the biological front, the model can be applied to phylogenomic analyses using concatenated multi-gene datasets.
 This approach mitigates the stochastic errors found in single-gene studies and leads to the inference of more reliable species trees \cite{wu2008simple,kapli2020phylogenetic}.
-Computationally, one direction is to reduce the higher-order terms of the objective function into a quadratic form, making it compatible with hardware that supports only two-body interactions, like quantum annealers \cite{rajak2023quantum}.
-Alternatively, advanced VQA variants which are specifically designed to manage complex Hamiltonians can be utilized to potentially enhance both solution quality and convergence speed \cite{blekos2024review}.
+Computationally, future research will focus on enhancing the scalability and practical applicability of our method.
+One key direction involves exploring superior modeling approaches, ensuring compatibility with hardware restricted to two-body interactions, such as quantum annealers \cite{rajak2023quantum}.
+Concurrently, we will conduct rigorous performance evaluations under realistic noise conditions, specifically shot noise and hardware errors.
+We also plan to investigate recent algorithmic variants and advanced initialization strategies to further optimize solution quality and convergence speed.